Bitcoin Resources

 Bitcoin Optech

 Weekly newsletter covering Bitcoin protocol development.
-Written for engineers, but invaluable for anyone who wants to understand how Bitcoin evolves technically.
+Written for engineers, but useful for anyone who wants to follow how Bitcoin changes at the code level.

 Development